yye347/docs/source/manual/install.rst

-where r = raw device, and where X = the disk device number of your CF card (check Disk Utility) (ignore the warning about trailing garbage - it's because of the digital signature)
+where r = raw device, and where X = the disk device number of your CF card (check Disk Utility) (ignore the warning about trailing garbage - it is because of the digital signature)

 **Windows**
 ::